bparanj/Essential-TDD/book/RubyPlus/rails4quickly/lesson_4.markdown

 Here you see the client-server interaction details.

-\newpage
+As you see in the figure 32, you can learn a lot by looking at the Live HTTP Header details such as Etag which is used for caching by Rails.

 ![Live HTTP Headers Gives Ton of Information](./figures/live_http_headers_2.png)

-\newpage

-You can learn a lot by looking at the Live HTTP Header details such as Etag which is used for caching by Rails.

 \newpage